 Pacific Shores Hospital v.
 Northrup Grumman Medical Plan, (Aetna) CV 07-4569 GHK

 Pacific Shores submitted an administrative appeal to Aetna, taking issue with the payment amount.
-Two months later Pacific Shores contacted Aetna and was advised that the claim was "still in processing" as Aetna was waiting for "pricing information" from Value Options.
+Two months later it contacted Aetna and was advised that the claim was "still in processing" as Aetna was waiting for the "pricing information" from Value Options.
 Later that day, a conference call took place between representatives of Pacific Shores, Aetna and Value Options, during which a Value Options representative advised that Value Options only "allowed" $10,500 for the inpatient charges.
 Value Options had adopted a practice of "allowing" only $500 per day as constituting "usual, reasonable and customary" (URC) charges for inpatient treatment, which it then further reduced, depending on the applicable co-payment percentage of the plan (and without regard to any applicable Out of Pocket maximums).
-Since Pacific Shores had rendered 21 days inpatient treatment to the patient, that would compute out to $10,500 at the $500 per day "allowed" amount for inpatient care.
+Since Pacific Shores had rendered 21 days inpatient treatment to the patient that would compute out to $10,500 at the $500 per day "allowed" amount for inpatient care.

 Despite several follow-up phone calls, Pacific Shores received no further formal response from Aetna or Value Options regarding the claim or the appeal of the claim denial.
 The matter was referred to me.
 I wrote a letter to Aetna, urging payment of the claim.
 My letter went unanswered.

 Result: A lawsuit was filed.
 The case was resolved satisfactorily.